davidchin/react-input-range/README.md

 1. Install `react-input-range` using npm. `npm install react-input-range`
 2. Import `react-input-range.css` to apply the default styling.
 3. Import `react-input-range.js` to use `InputRange` component.
+4. Depending on your browser support requirement, `babel-core/polyfill` or `core-js/es6` polyfill might be needed.

 ## Usage
 If accepting a range of values: